afpineda/NuS-NimBLE-Serial/README.md

   services you configured for advertising (if any).
   To change this behavior, call `<object>.disableAutoAdvertising()` and handle advertising on your own.

 You may learn from the provided [examples](./examples/README.md).
-Read code commentaries for more information.
+Read the [API documentation](https://afpineda.github.io/NuS-NimBLE-Serial/) for more information.

 ### Non-blocking serial communications